 The busy port town of Sete is a real gem on the Languedoc coast.
 Don't be put off by the industrial outskirts to the town, we love Sete and it has become one of the fastest growing property hot spots in the Languedoc.
 Sete grew rapidly during the late 17th Century due to its links to the Canal du Midi and the Canal a Rhone.
+During the mid 18th Century there was also a large influx of Italians into the town, fleeing the economic crisis in Southern Italy.
+Many of the new inhabitants were Anchovy fishermen, who continued their trade in the town.
 The town of Sete itself wraps itself around the rocky Mont St-Clair promontory.
 The old quarter of Sete straddles the Canal Royal, the site of the famous water jousting championships in the summer and the home of lots of good restaurants and bars.

 Musee Paul Valery , Sete

 In the maze of streets in between the Canal and the hillside you will find a museum to one of Sete's famous sons - the poet and writer Paul Valery (Musee Paul Valery; open Wednesday to Sunday, 10.00 to 18.00, closed for lunch; entrance fee around Euros 3.50).